mobotyx/Robotic/README.md

 ### 2. Navigable terrain vs Obstacle

 Given the warped image, a color threshold is applied.
 This is performed inside `color_thresh` which basically use an RGB threshold as a condition, applied to the original image and returning a binary array corresponding to navigable pixel or obstacle pixel.
+In our case, an RGB threshold of (160, 160, 160) seems to be doing well enougth in detecting sand colors and considering them as navigable terrain.

 ```python
     col_thres = color_thresh(warped)
     obs_map   = np.absolute(np.float32(col_thres) - 1) * mask